raseels-repos/golang-saas-starter-kit/README.md

 There are five areas of expertise that an engineer or her engineering team must do for a project to grow and scale.
 Based on our experience, a few core decisions were made for each of these areas that help you focus initially on writing the business logic.
 1. Micro level - Since SaaS requires transactions, project implements Postgres.
 Implementation facilitates the data semantics that define the data being captured and their relationships.
-2. Macro level - Uses POD architecture and design that provides the project foundation.
+2. Macro level - The project architecture and design, provides basic project structure and foundation for development.
 3. Business logic - Defines an example Golang package that helps illustrate where value generating activities should reside and how the code will be delivered to clients.
 4. Deployment and Operations - Integrates with GitLab for CI/CD and AWS for serverless deployments with AWS Fargate.
 5. Observability - Implements Datadog to facilitate exposing metrics, logs and request tracing that ensure stable and responsive service for clients.